 - Grapes and raisins (no matter the quantity) can be incredibly harmful to both dogs and cats.
 This is because they contain a potent toxin that can damage the liver and kidneys in next to no time, even if immediate veterinary assistance is sought.
 Raisins are a key ingredient in mince pies and fruit cake, so make sure these are kept well away from your dog or cat – leaving them unpackaged on a worktop is asking for trouble, as most pets will find a way to access them.

 - Nuts, especially macadamia nuts, are also dangerous to our pets when consumed.
-A toxin present in macadamia nuts can impede the function of a dog’s digestive, muscle and nervous systems, resulting in weakness and breathlessness, tremors and swollen legs.
-Nuts can also be found in fruit cake and are a popular festive nibble, so always ensure these are kept out of reach of your pets.
+A toxin present in macadamia nuts can impede the function of a dog’s digestive, muscle and nervous systems, resulting in weakness, breathlessness, tremors and swollen legs.
+Nuts can also be found in fruit cake and are a popular festive nibble, so always ensure these are kept out of reach of pets.

 - Onions and garlic, whatever their form (raw, cooked or powdered), are very dangerous to cats and dogs, even if a minimal amount is ingested.
 A component present in both foods is responsible for destroying a dog’s red blood cells, a serious condition that can lead to anaemia.
 Various symptoms signal an anaemic dog, such as breathlessness, listlessness, vomiting and general disinterest in life.
 Onions and garlic are popular seasoning ingredients found in all manner of foods and are likely to feature in meals over the Christmas period.
 Stuffing contains both, so make sure your cat or dog is kept away from it.
 Garlic is also found in a number of commercial dog foods and treats, and many claim it actually has beneficial properties when administered in small amounts.
 Again, it all depends on how your dog reacts to it and it is sometimes better to veer on the side of caution.